nataliesmyth/merch-store-client/README.md

 It's a thin wrapper around React Router's `<Route />` component.
-The only difference is that it expects a prop called `user`, and if that prop is falsy, it will render a `<Redirect />` that takes the user to `/`. **To use it, you must pass it the user as a prop!**
+The only difference is that it expects a prop called `user`, and if that prop is falsy, it will render a `<Redirect />` that takes the user to `/`. **To use it, you must pass in the user as a prop!**

 It supports both the `component=` and `render=` attributes, but like `<Route />` it will not forward props to the component if you use `component=`.